OluwatobiAkintokun/Project-Social-Buzz/README.md

 Notably, 'Animals' stands out as the leading category, amassing a total reaction score of 1,897.
 Within this category, there are 570 audio posts, 342 GIFs, 674 photos, and 311 videos.
 This indicates a strong affinity among our audience for animal-related content.

-What's intriguing is the presence of both 'Food' and'Healthy Eating' in the top 5, emphasizing the strong engagement with food-related content.
+What's intriguing is the presence of both 'Food' and 'Healthy Eating' in the top 5, emphasizing the strong engagement with food-related content.
 Healthy eating, ranking just above food, suggests that our user base might lean towards health-conscious individuals.

 Furthermore, the inclusion of 'Science' and 'Technology' in the top 5 highlights a preference for informative content that offers learning opportunities.